zikula-modules/Scribite/Resources/doc/installationAndUsage.md

 Editor List
 -----------

 This is a list of each editor present in the system.
-Each editor has it's own settings.
+Each editor has its own settings.
 These are configured through the action icon within this list.
 Items like width and toolbar choices are set here.